 Research and careful examination are vital to get your point across to a particular audience.
 Listening to what your target audience wants and interacting with your followers is a common tactic crucial for a company’s growth.
+And this is called social listening.

 Social listening is all about the big picture, looking both inside and outside social media, but of course, within reasonable boundaries, so you don’t get lost in translation.
 If you have plenty of interactions with your audience on social media, you have much information to work on – from the conversations people have under your posts to the mentions you receive on public posts or reading through the comments on a competitor page.
 For a small business, these social interactions are a goldmine of information ready to be explored or listened to!